14 Best Alternatives to Power Automate in 2026

 Strengths

-• Cloud or Self-Hosting: Fully self-hostable for organizations needing complete infrastructure control.
+• Fully self-hostable for organizations needing complete infrastructure control

-• Wide Integration Library: Works with Microsoft ecosystems, Google Workspace, CRMs, business tools, and developer APIs.
+• Works with Microsoft ecosystems, Google Workspace, CRMs, business tools, and developer APIs

-• Beginner-Friendly: Simple enough for non-technical teams yet customizable for developers.
+• Simple enough for non-technical teams yet customizable for developers

-• Security & Compliance: SOC 2 Type II and HIPAA compliant, ensuring enterprise-grade data protection
+• Includes role-based access control (RBAC), SOC 2 Type II, and HIPAA compliance, ensuring enterprise-grade security and data protection

-• Activepieces has 350+ prebuilt integrations, which is slightly less than Microsoft Power Automate.
-However, the team is consistently adding new integrations.
-Also, any integration that is not available can easily be integrated into your workflows using APIs without daily limits
+• Activepieces currently has 639+ pre-built integrations, which is slightly less than Microsoft Power Automate.
+However, through the Activepieces team and community support, you get new integrations almost every week.
+Also, any integration that’s not available can easily be integrated into your AI workflows using APIs without daily limits.

 2. Zapier

-Zapier is one of the most popular no-code automation platforms.
-It is easy to use with a large number of integrations.
-It has a free version which allows 100 tasks per month and two steps of automation.
+Zapier is an AI workflow orchestration and no-code automation platform that is easy to use, with a large number of data integrations.
+It has a free plan that allows 100 tasks per month and two steps of automation.

 Strengths